Lying Tricep Extension: Muscles Worked, How To Do, Form

 2. Lie on your back (supine) on the bench.
 Grasp the bar with a shoulder-width pronated (overhand) grip.

-3. Press the bar upward until your arms are fully extended, and hold the bar over your forehead so that your arms are slightly slanted backwards.
+3. Hold the bar over your forehead so that your arms are slightly slanted backward, and press it upward until your arms are fully extended.

-4. Keeping your elbows in, inhale as you flex your elbows and lower the bar to your forehead.
+4. Keep your elbows in, inhale as you flex your elbows, and lower the bar to your forehead.

 5. Exhale as you extend your elbows to raise the bar back to the starting position.